What Does a Public Administrator Do?

 Public administrators serve people in a variety of socioeconomic and demographic groups.
 Careers in public administration can vary widely, from public health to city management.
 There is steady demand for people to serve in these roles, and the median annual salary for administrative services managers is $98,890, according to the Bureau of Labor Statistics.1 Increasingly, a master’s degree in public administration is the preferred level of education for many public administration jobs.

 A quality MPA program, such as the online Master of Public Administration (MPA) program offered by Walden University, can help students develop leadership concepts applicable to the public sector, explore ethical solutions to improve the lives of citizens, and critically evaluate strategies for problem-solving in public policy and administration.
-Walden’s MPA program offers a General Program, as well as six specializations to help students tailor their degree to their goals and aspirations.
+Walden’s MPA program offers a General Program, as well as three specializations to help students tailor their degree to their goals and aspirations.
+You can choose to focus your studies on emergency management, law and public policy, or nonprofit management and leadership.

 Regardless of specialization, MPA graduates will be prepared for a wide range of public administration roles.
 Here’s a sampling of some of those positions and the responsibilities they typically entail: